parmazip/monobase/apps/provider/README.md

 ## Migration Notes

-This app was migrated from Parmazip to Monobase with:
+This app was fully migrated to the Monobase platform with:
 - **100% feature parity** - All functionality preserved
 - **75% fewer dependencies** - Shared packages eliminate duplication
 - **Improved architecture** - Clean SDK/UI separation